treflina/leave-request-app/README.md

 - e-mail notifications to a manager that a request's been sent
 - pdf report generator about days off, sick leaves
 - sick leaves registration page
+- possibility to download documents (like regulations, private insurance contract rules etc.) for employees

 Written in Python with Django 3.2.
 Responsive (including tables).